Upsilon Andromedae b: Physical characteristics

+Observations by the Spitzer Space Telescope published in 2006 showed that the observed light of the system varied in phase with the orbital motion of the planet, meaning that some of the light coming from the system originates from the planet.
+These observations measured the planet's temperature, and found that the difference between the two sides of Upsilon Andromedae b is about 1,400 degrees Celsius, ranging from minus 20 to 230 degrees to about 1,400 to 1,650 °C. This helped confirming that hot Jupiters have distinct temperatures on the dayside (always faced to the host star) and the nightside (always facing away).
+The measured phase curve of the planet together with measurements of the orbital inclination allows an estimate of its radius, which as of 2014 is thought to be 1.8 Jupiter radii based on the likely inclination values, making it one of the largest known exoplanets.

 David Sudarsky had, on the assumption that the planet is similar to Jupiter in composition and that its environment is close to chemical equilibrium, predicted Upsilon Andromedae b to have reflective clouds of silicates and iron in its upper atmosphere.
 The cloud deck instead absorbs the star's radiation; between that and the hot, high-pressure gas surrounding the mantle, exists a stratosphere of cooler gas.
 The outer shell of dark, opaque, hot cloud is assumed to consist of vanadium and titanium oxides, but other compounds like tholins cannot be ruled out yet.

 The chemical elements in the atmosphere can be studied by finding their absorption lines in the thermal spectrum of the planet; given typical planet temperatures, the spectrum has its peak at infrared wavelengths.
 So far, only water vapor has been detected in this planet, while carbon monoxide and methane are still under the detection limit.

 The planet is unlikely to have large moons, since tidal forces would either eject them from orbit or destroy them on short timescales compared to the age of the system.

 The planet (with 51 Pegasi b) was deemed a candidate for direct imaging by Planetpol.
-Preliminary results from polarimetric studies indicate that the planet has a predominately blue color, is 1.36 times as large and 0.74 times as massive as Jupiter, meaning that the mean density is 0.36g/cm^{3}.
-It has a geometric albedo of 0.35 in visible light.
 In 2016–2017 the direct detection of the planetary thermal emission was claimed, but the detection was questioned in 2021.
-Tidal heating models predict a similar mass for the planet.
+Similarly, the planet was not detected using high-resolution inferterometric observations by the CHARA array.